exercism/blog/posts/hello-world-machine.md

 hello("Hello, World!")
 ```

-Your younger brother, who has been watching the whole thing, asked why you didn't just delete the whole mess, and then give the machine the correct phrase for it to remember.
+Your younger brother, who has been watching the whole thing, asked why you didn't just delete the whole mess and then give the machine the correct phrase for it to remember.
 You didn't reply and just glared at him.

 ### The Classy

 You decide to experiment and tweak the machine to behave differently based on what button is being pressed.
-You thought about making it a bit more casual, starting to say "Hi". but being a *classy* person, you decide to only ever use the `hello` method and tape over the other one.
+You thought about making it a bit more casual, starting to say "Hi", but being a *classy* person, you decide to only ever use the `hello` method and tape over the other one.
 You realize you have quite a lot of time on your hands for these things..

 ```python